Prospective students are admitted to the M.A. program for the fall or spring semester.

 - A copy or scan of official transcripts from each college and post-secondary institution you have attended.
 Copies of official transcripts should be uploaded directly to the online application.
 If admitted, applicants will be required to submit official, sealed transcripts directly to the Office of Graduate Admissions within the first semester of enrollment.

-- Statement of Purpose: A professional narrative explaining your background, academic interests, and reason for applying to the M.A. program in African and African-American Studies (maximum 3 pages double-spaced)
+- Statement of Purpose: A professional narrative explaining your background, academic interests, and reason for applying to the M.A. program in African and African-American Studies.
+Please indicate the faculty member(s) with whom you would like to work in your statement. (maximum 3 pages double-spaced)

 - A resume or curriculum vitae listing your education, employment history, volunteer experience, internships, scholarships/fellowships, academic awards, knowledge of foreign languages, and any other relevant information